priyavrat-sharma26/ChatBot-using-API/readme.md

 ## Suggestion Prediction:
 The provided code serves the purpose of generating conversation suggestions based on a given message using BERT (Bidirectional Encoder Representations from Transformers) model.
 Here's a short description of the requirements for this code:

-**Transformers Library**: The code requires the transformers library to be installed.
+**Transformers Library**: The code requires the **transformers** library to be installed.
 This library provides pre-trained models for natural language understanding tasks like tokenization and next sentence prediction.

-NLTK Data: NLTK (Natural Language Toolkit) is used for tokenization.
-The code downloads necessary NLTK data using nltk.download('punkt').
+**NLTK Data**: NLTK (Natural Language Toolkit) is used for tokenization.
+The code downloads necessary NLTK data using **nltk.download('punkt')**.

-BertTokenizer and BertForNextSentencePrediction: The code uses the BertTokenizer to tokenize input text and BertForNextSentencePrediction model to predict the likelihood of the next sentence given two input sentences.
-These components are loaded from the transformers library.
+**BertTokenizer and BertForNextSentencePrediction**: The code uses the **BertTokenizer** to tokenize input text and **BertForNextSentencePrediction** model to predict the likelihood of the next sentence given two input sentences.
+These components are loaded from the **transformers** library.

-Data Source: The code requires an Excel file named sentences.xlsx containing a list of sentences.
+**Data Source**: The code requires an Excel file named **sentences.xlsx** containing a list of sentences.
 These sentences serve as potential responses or continuations in a conversation.

-Suggestion Convo Class: The suggestion_convo class encapsulates the functionality for generating conversation suggestions.
+**Suggestion Convo Class**: The **suggestion_convo** class encapsulates the functionality for generating conversation suggestions.
 It contains methods to initialize the tokenizer and model, predict the probability of the next sentence given a message, and suggest conversations based on a given message.

-Flask Application: The code integrates with a Flask web application to provide an API for receiving user messages, storing them in a MongoDB database, retrieving conversation history, and generating conversation suggestions based on the latest message.
+**Flask Application**: The code integrates with a Flask web application to provide an API for receiving user messages, storing them in a MongoDB database, retrieving conversation history, and generating conversation suggestions based on the latest message.

-MongoDB Database: The code assumes the presence of a MongoDB database named conversation_db and a collection named samples for storing conversation messages.
+**MongoDB Database**: The code assumes the presence of a MongoDB database named **conversation_db** and a collection named **samples** for storing conversation messages.

 ## Summary Generator:
 ### T5 & LoRA Fine tunning